openhab/openhab-docs/tutorials/getting_started/custom_widgets.md

 ![Chromecast widget props set](images/chromecast_props_set.png)

-Once created, apply the custom widget to the Equipment Group Item in the model.
+Once created, apply the custom widget to the Equipment Group Item in the model by selecting it as the default stand alone widget.

 ## Dynamic Widgets

 It is also possible to create widgets that are dynamically populated from the model.
-This is particular useful to present a functional widget such as one widget to controll all the lights in the house.
+This is particularly useful to present a functional widget such as one widget to control all the lights in the house.
 For this the [oh-repeater]({{base}}/ui/components/oh-repeater.html) component will be very useful.
 This component allows one to set up a loop to iterate over a bunch of things such as all the Items with a given semantic properties tag and create a widget element for each one.